 Radiology’s increasing demands on Efficiency and Quality

-As Radiologists work tirelessly to interpret images at an increasingly productive rate, there naturally exists an increased risk for error and misdiagnosis.
-These adverse events can lead to unnecessary procedures and even malpractice suits.
+As Radiologists work tirelessly to interpret images at an increasingly productive rate, there naturally exists an increased risk for errors, misdiagnosis, and lack of follow-up attention.
+These adverse events can lead to both unnecessary procedures and the absence of required procedures, resulting in malpractice suits.
 Here’s a brief on the current environment and what you can do to support your team as you deliver comprehensive patient care.

 Pressures of Productivity